verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

 pod/tododomain-adminserver condition met
 ```

-Verify that the pods are in the `Running` state:
+Verify that the pods are in the `Running` state.
 ```
 $ kubectl get pod -n tododomain